ghostdogpr/caliban/vuepress/docs/docs/schema.md

 ## Effects

 Fields can return ZIO effects.
-This allows you to leverage all the features provided by ZIO: timeouts, retries, access to ZIO environment, memoizing, etc. An effect will be ran every time a query requiring the corresponding field is executed.
+This allows you to leverage all the features provided by ZIO: timeouts, retries, access to ZIO environment, memoizing, etc. An effect will be run every time a query requiring the corresponding field is executed.

 ```scala
 case class Queries(characters: Task[List[Character]],